Crime Prevention Tips

 Residence Hall Safety

-When moving in or out of your residence hall, always keep your car locked and know who is helping you.
+When moving in or out of your residence hall, always keep your car and dorm room locked and know who is helping you.

 Don't keep a large amount of cash.
 Use traveler's checks and open a bank account as soon as possible.